Nissim Kanekar: Legacy and honours

 One of the principal contributions of Kanekar was the establishment of observational bounds for the study of the evolution of the electron proton mass ratio.
 He has also done reportedly notable work on the fine structure constant over cosmological time scales.
 He was one among the group of astronomers who observed a pair of distant Milky Way-like galaxies in early 2017 which has since been detailed in a paper published by the scientists.
 His studies have been documented by way of a number of articles and ResearchGate, an online article repository of scientific articles, has listed 115 of them.
 He has also delivered several lectures on astronomy which include a series of lectures delivered at Indian Institute of Science Education and Research, Mohali in 2014.

 Kanekar received the URSI Young Scientist Award of the International Union of Radio Science in 2005 which he declined.
 Three years later, the Astronomical Society of India chose him, along with Niayesh Afshordi, for the 2008 Vainu Bappu Gold Medal and he became a Ramanujan Fellow of the Department of Science and Technology in 2009, the tenure of the fellowship running until 2014.
 In 2015, he shared the bi-annual Hari Om Prerit Vikram Sarabhai Award of the Physical Research Laboratory with Dibyendu Chakraborty; the same year, he was selected for the Swarna Jayanthi fellowship of the Department of Science and Technology.
 He has held various research fellowships, including Max Planck Fellowship (2007–09), Jansky Fellowship (2004–08), and NOVA Fellowship (2002–04) and he declined the Bolton Fellowship twice and ASTRON Fellowship once.
 The Council of Scientific and Industrial Research awarded Kanekar the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2017.
 The lectureships held by him include the Delta Lecturership Award (2014) of the National Central University, Distinguished Visitorship (2005–06) of Australia Telescope National Facility and ESO Visiting Fellowship (2005) of the European Southern Observatory.
 He is also a member of the International Astronomical Union.
+In 2018 and 2023, he was a laureate of the Asian Scientist 100 by the Asian Scientist.
+In 2022, he was awarded the Infosys Prize in Physical Sciences for his study of galaxies in an era, the so-called “high noon” period, in which stars were being formed at a maximum rate.
+Separately, his careful astronomical investigations have placed the strongest limit on possible secular variation of the fine structure constant and the electron-to-proton mass ratio.